How to Start a Food Truck in West Virginia (2026)

 Requirement Agency Cost Timeline

-Statewide Mobile Food Establishment Permit Home county health department (via WV DHHR OEHS) Varies by county ($100-$1,000+) 2-4 weeks
+Statewide Mobile Food Establishment Permit (Form SF-47) Home county health department (via WV Dept. of Health food safety program) Varies by county (typically $100-$500+) 2-4 weeks

-Health Inspection County health department Included with permit Before permit issuance
+Health Inspection Home county health department Included with permit Before permit issuance

-WV State Fire Marshal inspection/compliance WV State Fire Marshal No fee (compliance requirement) Before operation
+WV State Fire Marshal compliance WV State Fire Marshal No inspection fee for food trucks (compliance required) Before operation

-LLC Formation (recommended) WV Secretary of State $25 + $1 portal fee 2-5 business days
+LLC Formation WV Secretary of State (One Stop Portal) $25 + $1 portal fee 2-5 business days

-City of Huntington Mobile Food Vendor Permit City of Huntington Planning Dept. $50 1-2 weeks
+City of Huntington Mobile Food Vendor Permit City of Huntington Planning Department $50 1-2 weeks

 City of Huntington Business License City of Huntington $20 Same day